zero-to-prod/data-model/README.md

   before the object is hydrated.
 This eliminates the need for downstream defensive programming.
 - **Flexible Value Resolution**: With the `#[Describe()]` [attribute](https://www.php.net/manual/en/language.attributes.overview.php), you control how values are resolved for each property, including transformations, default values, and custom casting.
-This ensures that your data model behaves exactly as you intend.
 - **Non-Invasive Integration**: Simply add the `DataModel` trait to your classes.
 There’s no need to extend base classes or implement interfaces, keeping your class hierarchy clean.